bonfireprocessor/bonfireprocessor.github-io/archive/privacy_org.md

 ### 4. Collection of general data and information

-The website of {{ site.title }} collects a series of general data and information when a visitor or automated system calls up the website.
+The website of the Bonfire processor project collects a series of general data and information when a visitor or automated system calls up the website.
 This general data and information are stored in the server log files.
 Collected may be
 * the browser types and versions used,
 * the operating system used by the accessing system,
 * the website from which an accessing system reaches our website (so-called referrers),